 I knew there was a V1.0 monitor, because an Intel intellec board of EPROMs was sold on eBay Jan-Feb 2015, to an unknown party.
 The board looks similar to the above, but the EPROMS are labled "MON 80 V 1.0", and have the same addressing.
 Of course I did not have access to the PROMs to dump them.
 But in Feb 2015, Bill Beech pulled the V1.0 source from an Intel manual, iSBC 80-10 SBC Hardware Reference Manual" of Aug 1977, and produced an ASM file and assembly.
 His results are on his ROM monitors Web page, but Here's Bill Beech's edited Intel Version 1.0 monitor source.

 In March 2021, Bill Beech produced an OCR'd source of MON80 version 1.2.
-This was obtained from the 9800484A 80-20 Hardware Reference Manual (Appendix C) July 77.
-Here's the ASM and Here's the assembled listing.
-The "true" and "false" macros (jump on condition) are expanded in these.
-It's very similar to the V1.0 source. - Herb
+This was obtained from the 9800484A 80/20-4 Hardware Reference Manual (Appendix C) July 77.
+There's a copy of that appendix at Mark Ogden's archive; also the full 80/20-4 manual.
+Here's the reconstructed ASM and Here's the assembled listing.
+The "true" and "false" macros (jump on condition) are expanded in the ASM source.
+It's very similar to the V1.0 source.
+In late Nov 2024, Scott Baker found errors in the disassembly.- Herb

 From an archive at bitsavers of apparently Intel PROMs, Bill Beech has a preliminary disassembly which suggests a version 2.0 of the MON 80 monitor.
 Here's the V2.0 disasembly of the PROMS located at 3800 through 3F00.
 There are other PROMs in the archive.
 The V2.0 code is close to the V3.0 code.
 Bill is/was continuing to work on this code as of early 2015, check his Web site.

 In Dec 2022 Mattis Lind contacted me.
 He has an intellec 8/80 system with a set of ROMS as shown in this photo of his ROM card.
 He provided the ROM hex dumps to me.
 Here's the binary I constructed from the ROM hex dumps..
-After I did some initial disassemblies, Bill Beech updated his 8085 disassembler and disassembled the binary.
+After I did some initial disassemblies, Bill Beech updated his 8085 disassembler and disassembled the binary at that time.

 In Jan 2023, here's Bill Beech's disassembly listing from which one can assemble the original binary.
-The actual MON80 resides from 3800H to 3FFFH.
-There's a disassembler and another program, within 3000H to 36FFH.
-At 3700H-37FFH, there's a copy (two bytes difference) of the 3C00H ROM; this can be ignored.
-Comparision of the V4 program to earlier MON-80 sources is informative.
+The MON80 V4.0 code resides from 3800H to 3FFFH.
+There's some kind of assembler/debugger/disassembler code, within 3000H to 36FFH.
+At 3700H-37FFH, there's a copy (two bytes difference) of the 3C00H ROM; that copy can probably be ignored.

 In July 2015, Bill Beech did an OCR and edit of the Intellec 8/MOD 80 Operators Manual, some edition 1974-75, to extract the documentation